 - Zero Waste Stations – Waste disposed of in Grant Park will be deposited at one of the many Zero Waste Stations located throughout the Gear Check and Post-Race Party areas.
 Green Team volunteers will sort the refuse to help increase the amount of waste diverted from the landfill.

 - No styrofoam – Styrofoam products are not allowed at the Bank of America Shamrock Shuffle.

-- Food donation – Skids of Del Monte® bananas, assorted food, and water will be donated to the Greater Chicago Food Depository post-race.
+- Food donation – Pallets of assorted food and water will be donated to the Greater Chicago Food Depository post-race.

-- Race day recycling – Cardboard, plastic jugs, beer cups and water bottles will be collected by the event and recycled by Republic Services and the Chicago Park District.
-We are targeting a 60% diversion rate.
+- Race day recycling – Cardboard, plastic jugs, empty beer cans and water bottles will be collected by the event and recycled by Republic Services.
+We are targeting a minimum 60% diversion rate.